verifymycontent/video-moderation/README.md

 var_dump($success === true);
 ```

-**Note:** You'll have a limit of time to send this request after you received the webhook notifying the user was authorized to start the broadcast.
+**Note:** You'll have a limit of time to send this request after you received the webhook notifying the user was authorised to start the broadcast.

 # Webhook Security